Indian ghost movie: Common themes

 The ghost movies often concern modern people unexpectedly involved in the ghostly results of past events.

 Bhoot (भूत, English: Ghost) (2003) was directed by Ram Gopal Varma and starring Urmila Matondkar and Ajay Devgan.
 A couple takes an apartment that turns out to have a horrifying past.
 A series of inexplicable experiences drives the wife to near madness.
 Bhoot was perceived to be different from a typical Bollywood movie as it did not contain songs.

 Krishna Cottage (2004) starring Sohail Khan, Natassha, and Ishaa Koppikar is a horror story that includes ghosts, death, reincarnation, and love, revolving around a fictional book "Kayi Unkahi Batein" (a few untold things) by Professor Siddharth Das (Rajendranath Zutshi).
 A common form of ghost in South Indian horror movies are the interpretations of the White Lady, a female ghost characterized by white dresses (in this case, often sarees) and themes of tragedy and betrayal.
 The Ur-example of such work is the 1964 film, Bhargavi Nilayam.

 Some have a more philosophical theme.

 In Hum Tum Aur Ghost, starring Arshad Warsi and Dia Mirza, the hero is a charming fashion photographer whose life is marred by the fact that he hears voices that nobody else can hear, which disrupts his social life.
-He becomes aware of his special ability to connect with the souls that haven't crossed over, and sets out on a journey where he assists three souls, in the process learning much about himself.
+He becomes aware of his special ability to connect with the souls that have not crossed over, and sets out on a journey where he assists three souls, in the process learning much about himself.